Domant3lis/PSP-Generator/README.md

 # PSP Generator

-This is a tool to generate PSP (Personal software process) markdown and csv documents from git commits.
+This is a tool to generate PSP (Personal software process) markdown and CSV documents from git commits.

 ## Dependencies
 `ruby`, `git`, `libgit`